y2kbugger/xlwings/examples/index.md

 ### Lite Versions

-These versions are small in size but require an installation of Python with xlwings.
+These versions are small in size but require an installation of Python with **xlwings v0.3.1**.
 It is highly recommended to install one of the following scientific Python distributions as they already contain all of the necessary packages used in the examples, most importantly pywin32, numpy, scipy and pandas.